mrVectorz/snips/ocp/odf/README_ODF_METRICS.md

 ## Time Range Formats

-The `--time-range` parameter accepts:
+The `--time-range` parameter defines how far back to search for peak usage:
-- `1h` - 1 hour
+- `1h` - Search last 1 hour for peak (default)
-- `6h` - 6 hours
+- `6h` - Search last 6 hours for peak
-- `24h` - 24 hours
+- `24h` - Search last 24 hours for peak
-- `7d` - 7 days
+- `7d` - Search last 7 days for peak (recommended for sizing analysis)

+**Note:** Regardless of the time range specified, the script collects **2 hours of data** (1 hour before and 1 hour after the detected peak).
+The time range only determines the search window for finding the peak.

-- Or any Prometheus duration format
+The script accepts any Prometheus duration format (e.g., `1h`, `6h`, `24h`, `7d`, `30d`).

 ## Notes

-- The scripts collect metrics for the specified time range ending at the current time
+- **Peak-Focused Collection**: The script searches the specified time range to find peak values, then collects 2 hours of data around each peak (1 hour before and 1 hour after)
-- Metrics are collected at 30-second intervals
+- Metrics are collected at 30-second intervals within the 2-hour window
+- The `--time-range` parameter determines how far back to search for peaks, not how much data to collect
 - Some metrics may not be available if ODF components are not fully deployed
 - The script automatically discovers available metrics from your cluster before querying
 - Discovered metrics are saved to `discovered_*.txt` files for reference